| |

 Instructions

 • Preheat the oven to 400 degrees.
-Line a baking sheet with tin foil then coat with cooking spray.
+Coat a baking sheet with cooking spray.

-• Combine the ketchup and wasabi horseradish in a small dish then stir until well combined.
-Set aside.
+• Make the sauce by combining the ketchup and wasabi horseradish in a small dish then stir until well combined.
+Set aside to allow flavors time to mingle.

 Leave a Reply